seungwonpark/seungwonpark.github.io/_pages/about.md

 social: true
 ---

-I'm studying physics in Seoul National University since 2017.
+I'm studying physics at Seoul National University since 2017.
 Currently, as a freshman, I'm studying hard on physics and my research interest is still pending.

 I'm also interested in computer science.